Gil Meche: Seattle Mariners

 Meche lost his first four decisions of the 2000 season.
-On June 13, 2000, he tossed a one-hitter against the Kansas City Royals.
+On June 13, 2000, in a game shortened by rain, he tossed a five-inning, one-hit shutout against the Kansas City Royals.
 After coming back to go 4–0 with a 2.64 ERA through his July 4 start against Anaheim, Meche was lifted in the sixth inning having thrown 113 pitches.
 His season was cut short due to what was thought at the time to be a dead arm.
 He went 1–2 with a 3.15 ERA in five rehab starts, but did not pitch at the major league level again for the rest of the season.
+At the major league level, Meche was 4–4 with a 3.78 ERA in 15 starts with Seattle.